Goal

 Accessing Denodo through ODBC Driver

-Starting from Denodo Platform 8.0 Update 20210209, the Denodo ODBC driver supports OAuth 2.0 protocol for authentication and authorization of users.
-The ODBC driver provides two methods to connect to Denodo using OAuth 2.0 :
+The Denodo ODBC driver supports the OAuth 2.0 protocol for user authentication and authorization.
+The Denodo ODBC driver supports the following OAuth authentication methods when connecting to Denodo using an ODBC DSN.

 Connecting to Denodo using ODBC DSN with OAuth Authentication

-After installing the ODBC driver, we need to set up the DSN with OAuth Authentication to point to the Virtual DataPort Server.
-For that, you can open the Windows ODBC Data Source Administrator and click on the Add option to create a new data source.
+After installing the ODBC driver, the DSN must be configured with OAuth Authentication to connect to the Virtual DataPort Server.
+To do this, open the Windows ODBC Data Source Administrator as an administrator and select the “Add” option to create a new data source

 Choose either DenodoODBC ANSI or DenodoODBC Unicode driver and click on Finish.
 Note that we recommend using the DenodoODBC Unicode driver.